tigerteamgit/ms-prompts/README.md

 The Solution

-This build calls for a customized prompt tuning change management CI/CD solution.
+This build calls for a customized Foundry prompt tuning change management CI/CD solution.
 The proposed system will accurately assess, remediate, and trace changes, which subsequently leads to KPI-driven improvements in model performance.

 Questions to be answered: